havenweb/haven/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/havenweb/haven/tree/deploy_to_heroku)

+Note that the Heroku install is only for exploration and experimentation.
+It will be difficult to update your Haven when installed in this method and images uploaded to your Haven will usually disapear within 24 hours.

 ## AWS
 * Register an account with AWS, the included scripts deploy to an AWS EC2 instance
 * Buy a domain with AWS route 53, this is the domain that will point to the blog